 - 9.15.
 For CDIYH.
 There must be a Ground Jury of a minimum of three (3) Judges from the FEI list of approved Judges for Young Horse Dressage Events.
 Refer further to Directives for International Dressage Competitions for five (5), six (6) and seven (7)-year old Horses. - 9.16.
 For CDIAm.
 Minimum three (3) Judges.
-The President and the other members of the Ground Jury are appointed by the OC from the list of FEI lists of 5, 4 and 3 Judges.
+The President and the other members of the Ground Jury are appointed by the OC from the FEI lists of 5, 4 and 3 Judges.
 In a Ground Jury of five (5), at least two (2) foreign judges of different nationalities.
 In a Ground Jury of three (3), at least one (1) foreign judge.
-One (1) active (as determined by the NF) National Grand Prix Judge from the host NF may be appointed in a Ground Jury of three (3) and two (2) in a Ground Jury of five (5).

-- 10. Not more than two (2) 3 Judges may be appointed to the same Ground Jury of five (5) members.
+One (1) active (as determined by the NF) National Grand Prix Judge from the host NF may be appointed in a Ground Jury of three (3) and two (2) in a Ground Jury of five (5). - 10.
+Not more than two (2) 3 Judges may be appointed to the same Ground Jury of five (5) members.
 If the Ground Jury by special permission of the FEI consists of three (3) Judges, only one (1) 3 Judge is allowed.

-For levels up to Intermediate I, a 2 Judge may be appointed instead of a 3 Judge. - 11.
-Maximum number of combinations judged per day.
+- 11. Maximum number of combinations judged per day.
 At any Event a Judge may not be called upon to Judge more than approximately forty (40) Athletes a day. - 12.
 The President(s) and/or the FEI nominated Foreign Judge must arrive in time for the Horse inspection.
 In the case this is not possible, they have the possibility to delegate this to another member of the Ground Jury in accordance with FEI and the OC. - 13.
 In case a member of the Ground Jury becomes incapable to judge before or during the Competition (parts of the test or more), his scores will be removed from the result list of the whole Competition. - 14.
 For necessary qualifications of Judges refer to Annex Judges and FEI Education System for Dressage Judges. - 15.
 Technical Delegate.
-For Championships, Games and Series' Finals, tThe FEI will appoint a Technical Delegate in addition to the Ground Jury.
+For Championships, Games and Series' Finals, the FEI will appoint a Technical Delegate in addition to the Ground Jury.
 If FEI Championships for Youth Athletes are held at the same time as FEI Championships for other youth categories, one (1) Technical Delegate may act for both FEI Championships.
 In such case, the appointment of an assistant Technical Delegate is recommended.